Denmark – candidate for IMO Council 2026-27

-Denmark has submitted its candidature for re-election to the Council of the International Maritime Organization (IMO) 2024-2025, which will take place during the 33rd Assembly session, 27 november -7 December 2023.
+Denmark has submitted its candidature for re-election to the Council of the International Maritime Organization (IMO) 2026-2027.

 Denmark is a dedicated maritime nation with a long-standing commitment to IMO and the development of high practicable international standards on safety, efficiency of navigation as well as prevention of marine pollution from ships.
 Over the years, Denmark has participated in and contributed actively to the work of the IMO, including the ongoing development of the strategic vision for the IMO by which the Council is guiding the work of the IMO organs.